 Timestamps Guide

-Octave 2 supports streaming word- and phoneme-level timestamps in TTS responses.
+Octave 2 supports word- and phoneme-level timestamps in TTS responses.
 These timestamps enable developers to:

 - Align audio with text for real-time captions or word highlighting.